onap/oom-platform-cert-service/docs/sections/usage.rst

   - LOCATION *(optional)* - Location for which certificate from CMPv2 server should be issued
   - STATE *(required)* - State for which certificate from CMPv2 server should be issued
   - COUNTRY *(required)* - Country for which certificate from CMPv2 server should be issued
-  - SANS *(optional)(SANS's should be separated by a colon e.g. test.onap.org:onap.com)* - Subject Alternative Names (SANs) for which certificate from CMPv2 server should be issued.
+  - SANS *(optional)(SANS's should be separated by a comma e.g. test.onap.org,onap.com)* - Subject Alternative Names (SANs) for which certificate from CMPv2 server should be issued.

 3. Parameters to establish secure communication to CertService: